-The part of business value over and above the total value of all identifiable business assets.
+Business goodwill equals the portion of business value over and above the total value of all other business assets.

 What It Means

 Business goodwill is a key intangible asset that represents the portion of the business value that cannot be assigned to other business assets.